Jeffrey Lorberbaum: Career

+In 2023, Lorberbaum's total compensation from Mohawk was $4.4 million, or 103 times the median employee pay at Mohawk for that year.

 Personal life

 Lorberbaum is married to Sarah Lorberbaum.
 They live in Chattanooga, Tennessee.
-They have two children, a daughter, Lauren, who works as a consultant at PwC Advisory in New York City, and a son, Brian, an associate at Mohawk Industries.
+They have two children, a daughter, Lauren, who works as a consultant at PwC Advisory in New York City, and a son, Brian, an ex-associate of Mohawk Industries.